connorgladish/connorgladish/README.md

 - 🤔 I’m looking for help with `Security Architecture`.

-- 💬 Ask me about anything, except Math. :sweat_smile:
+- 💬 Ask me about anything, except math. :sweat_smile: